SB-Jr/JustAnotherPersonalLibrary/JAPEL Architecture Documentation.md

      - Learning curve is low due to it&#39;s minimalistic nature.
      - Performance is good due to light-weight &amp; virtual DOM structure
      - App structure can be flexible &amp; provides developer with freedom to experiment
+3. **Vanila Js**
+     - Can create our own workflow
+     - Can create more better pluggable interface
+     - Can provide more support to 3rdparty libraries
+     - Can control how data flows and how it is hanndled
+     - Less learning curve
+     - Can be used to create any kind of interface

 ### _Possible Options for Backend_